zwets/zwets.github.io/_posts/2016-07-11-total-perspective-vortex.md

 Once you've grasped that perspective on Earth's sheer tininess and somewhat come to terms with our galactical insignificance, let's put that perspective in perspective: the 100,000,000,000 stars you see are only *our* galaxy.
-Our galaxy is one of 200,000,000,000 galaxies.
+There are 200,000,000,000 galaxies just like it.

-Having seen Earth in its place relative to the universe as a whole, here is the clincher.
-Take a look at the place of us humans vis-a-vis all other life forms on Earth.
-A number of web sites catalogue the so-called *Tree of Life*, the evolutionary tree branching out into all known
+Having seen Earth in its place relative to the universe as a whole, take a look at the place of us humans vis-a-vis all other life on Earth.
-- and many more unknown - species.
-[OneZoom](http://onezoom.org/) takes
-this to a whole new level.
+A number of web sites catalogue the so-called *Tree of Life*, the evolutionary tree branching out into all known (and many more unknown) species.
+[OneZoom](http://onezoom.org/) does this in a very pretty way.

 Spend some time [navigating the tree](http://www.onezoom.org/life.html), then try to find us, homo sapiens.
 You probably won't, it's a [long